waterdrinkerAP/deathland/Deathland_lore.md

 [S]	Radi'lus:	- Now I see why you are so powerful.
 You are a consecrated dodger!
 You must die!
 Die!
 Here and now, die!<br/>
 	Kavadar: 	- Yeah?
 And what is this thing consecrated dogder?
 Why everyone hates this thing?<br/>
-- Oh no, no ,no,no. You are chosen!
+-Oh no, no ,no,no. You are chosen!
 Chosen by the Necrosis to go back to the prevous realm!
 We should stop you!<br/>
-- What?
+-What?
 Wait, what is the Necrosis, what prevous realm?<br/>
 			- You really don't know ah?<br/>
 			- Obviously.<br/>
 			- Well I will not tell you.<br/>